Vraj4112/task-itechnosol/README.md

 ### Step-1 RUN

-- run "npm install" to install node packages
+- Run npm install to install the required Node packages.

 ### Step-2 Requirements

-- MySQL local sever to be installed. and also Workbench for testing purpose
+- MySQL local server must be installed.
+Additionally, install Workbench if needed for testing purposes.
-- change database credentials In accordingly In node application inside .env file (dotenv) configuration for testing
+- Update the database credentials accordingly in the .env file within your Node application (dotenv configuration) for testing.
-- also this will auto generate schema "task_management_dB" in MySql database, when you run Node server application(run the sript "npm start")
+- This will automatically generate the schema task_management_dB in your MySQL database when you run the Node server application (execute the script npm start).

 ### Step-3 post man collection